rpatton4/fsa/README.md

 The module is `github.com/rpatton4/fsa` so you would add the import to your go.mod file with `go get github.com/rpatton4/fsa`.
-After that you should see something like the following in your go.mod file: `github.com/rpatton4/fsa v0.1.6-alpha // indirect`
+After that you should see something like the following in your go.mod file: `github.com/rpatton4/fsa v0.1.6-alpha // indirect` The library tried to be self-sufficient, but may rely on other libraries.
+See below for the list and 'go get' them as appropriate.

 ## Prerequisites
 - Go 1.24.x
+- Google's GUID library, `github.com/google/uuid` v1.6.0 or later

-The library will likely work fine with earlier versions given Go's backwards compatibility, at least to 1.21.x, but it is only tested on current releases.
+The library will likely work fine with earlier versions of Go given Go's backwards compatibility, at least to 1.21.x, but it is only tested on current releases.

 # Usage